 A Bond of Love... between Bengalis n Mutton.
 Our Sunday pleasure revolved around it.
-But what we love is going beyond the reach for their soaring rise in price.
+But what we love is going beyond the reach for their rise in price.
 Prawns, Mutton, Fish everything is going beyond reach of food loving Bengalis.
 If we cannot eat what we love, then it is a matter of concern.
-Majority of Bengalis are middle class for whom budget does matter though we are quite liberal when it comes to food..
+Majority of the Bengalis are middle class for whom budget does matter though we are quite liberal when it comes to food..
 So the pleasure of having pathar mangsho on Sunday has become a once a month affair.
 In a way it is good health wise.
-At our home it had always been on alternate week earlier.
+In our home it had always been on alternate week earlier.

-There is a hilarious childhood story associated to my love for mutton curry.
-I was only six years old when my brother was born.
+There is a hilarious childhood story associated with my love for mutton curry.
+I was six years old when my brother was born.
 When he was six months old, we were celebrating his Rice Feeding Ceremony, I was suffering from severe blood dysentery then.
 Our family doctor totally banned me from eating almost everything.
 When it came to food, I had always been least accommodative.
 As the guests started coming in, the aroma of ghee garnished mutton got irresistible to the little girl whose life revolved around food.
 I got restless and angry while drooling at the guest's plate.
 I even forgot to cuddle my lovely little brother who was adorned with jewellery, powder, homemade eye kohl.
 My mom was visibly disturbed to see her daughter in such a state.
 She asked daddy... "can she be given a piece?"
 Daddy said, "have you gone mad?"
 One who could not see tears in his daughter's eyes, stayed indifferent.
 Only occasion he got wild with me was while teaching me mathematics, the fear for mathematics was born then.
-In the evening, daddy went out to see off few guests, I ran to the kitchen.
-I was so weak, could not stand on my feet, mani got a chair, gave two pieces of mutton with an aloo[potato] and asked me to have it quick before daddy returns.
+In the afternoon, daddy went out to see off few of the guests, I ran to the kitchen.
+I was too weak, could not stand on my feet, mani got a chair, gave two pieces of mutton with a piece of aloo [potato] and asked me to have it quick before the daddy returns.
 I had to my heart's content what was to me divinity in a bowl.
 The rest of the story you can well anticipate.

-You see I remember so old an incident, but you ask me a basic question on Physics, Chemistry or Mathematics, I am totally blank.
-My senior says S, "I wonder how you got through class ten boards."
+You see I remember such old an incident, but you ask me a basic question on Physics, Chemistry or Mathematics, I am totally blank.
+My senior says "S, I wonder how you got through the class ten boards."
 Though I should not be blamed alone ... my mind was elsewhere ....
 I mean may be in Bollywood.
-So many times my senior had virtually thrown me out of the window for not having a basic knowledge of things.
-Every time I come back unhurt and fry pakoras for him to enjoy together with tea and TV.
+Many times my senior had virtually thrown me out of the window for not having a basic knowledge of things.
+Every time I come back unhurt and fry pakoras for him to enjoy together with tea and the TV.
 I wished to get the world know the taste of our divine Bengal Mutton Curry.
 We do it with our regular spices without using tomato.
 Even a century back, the Bengalis called tomato...
 'Bilati Begun'.. which means foreign eggplant.
-Though I use tomato, for this post of Bengal Mutton Curry , I have not used tomato to keep it authentic....
+Though I use tomato, for this post of Bengal Mutton Curry, I have not used tomato to keep it authentic....
 The taste depends on a different breed of mutton we use back home which we call Rewazi Khashi.
 Let us do it together.

 Mutton : 1kg[you can also use lamb]